Blasts from the Past: Back When Masks Were Fun!

 Visionary Icelandic designer introduces some proper face masks at the Citadel 4wardshow in Vega – 2005.
 Proper futuristic vibes.

 We DID have the feeling of looking into the future at the 4WARD show!
 Definitely!
 That was the entire point.
-But I didn’t imagine that it was 15 years.
+But I truly didn’t imagine that it would be 15 years into the future.
+(But then I also thought that the digitalized dystopia run by global corporations would mainly exist in my cyberpunk books by William Gibson & co).

 Obviously, ravers have always been good at wearing masks for fun (and time-traveling).
 This could be from a rave in 1993.
 It could also be a Coma time capsule from 2011.
 I shall not reveal the truth.